ActiveThis profile is actively maintained

 - credible figures proving without reasonable doubt that the company has enough wood fibre to feed all its plants for the coming years, worldwide, factoring in the potential risk of plantation area reduction given subsidence of peat soil;

-- an independent third party audit verifying that APP has implemented on the ground its entire set of commitments.
+- an independent third party audit verifying that APP has implemented its entire set of commitments on the ground.

 The OKI mill is expected to impact nearby communities through air pollution and the pollution of the Simpang Heran and Sugihan rivers.
 These two rivers are important for local people's livelihoods, providing fish, water for the paddy-fields, and bathing space.
-The mill will bring intensive traffic of barges to the Sugihan river, a relatively small river (especially during the dry season), which will bring a greater risk of accidents to people who commonly use the river.
+The mill will cause intensive traffic of barges along the Sugihan river, a relatively small river (especially during the dry season), bringing a greater risk of accidents to people who commonly use the river.
 During the rainy season, the barges will produce waves inundating and damaging the paddy-fields.

 However, many communities in the surrounding area still have no information about the mill and the impact it will have on their lives.
 WBH did a survey in eight affected communities and found that APP did not follow its FPIC committments during the meetings that were held.

-The rapid expansion of APP concessions during the past decades has had tremendous social impact.
+The rapid expansion of APP concessions during the past decades has had a significant social impact.
 Several hundred social conflicts and land disputes emerged in the vast areas controlled by the company's suppliers, and they are still largely unresolved.
-APP committed to map and address all these social conflicts, however the mapping process has not been adequately transparent.
+APP committed to map and address all these social conflicts; however the mapping process has not been adequately transparent.
 According to NGO reports, by RAN and Rainforest Alliance, little progress has been made on the ground and the majority of these conflicts still occur.

 However, multiple studies show the opposite.
 Rainforest Alliance found that APP is failing to stop third party deforestation, which is still widespread in set-aside forest, inside APP and supplier concessions.
 Also, a rough calculation by Walhi, a report by Greenomics and a report by Forest Trends all show that APP does not have enough land to source fibre without clearcutting primary forests, which it has committed not to do.
 In April 2015, a dozen international and Indonesian environmental groups released a report, concluding that the company will face a significant shortfall in its supply of plantation-grown wood after the new mill begins operating.

-Further, the concession area held by Rimba Hutani Mas (one of the suppliers) consists of dense, high conservation value forests that should not have been allocated for conversion, as under Indonesian law only secondary or degraded forest lands can be granted for clear-cutting conversion.
+Furthermore, the concession area held by Rimba Hutani Mas (one of APP's suppliers) consists of dense, high conservation value forests that should not have been allocated for conversion, as under Indonesian law only secondary or degraded forest lands can be granted for clear-cutting conversion.